wannanbigpig/gin-layout/README.md

 ### Precautions for production environment
 > When building the production environment, set the `base_path` in the `.yaml` file.
 All log files are saved in the `{base_path}/gin-layout/logs/` directory.
 By default, the base path is the directory where the command is executed

+### contributions
+Any imperfections are welcome to Fork and submit PR!

 ### LICENSE
 ##### MIT
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fwannanbigpig%2Fgin-layout.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fwannanbigpig%2Fgin-layout?ref=badge_large)